nikoola/freshrocket/readme.md

-for authoentication I used https://github.com/lynndylanhurley/devise_token_auth.
+for authentication I used https://github.com/lynndylanhurley/devise_token_auth.
 there is an angular plugin for a smooth integration with that gem and a jquery library, you can choose either.

 authorization is role-based. sign up is common for clients and admins.